Woman falls to death climbing Telluride’s via ferrata route - NewsBreak

 Woman falls to death climbing Telluride’s via ferrata route

-TELLURIDE — Authorities say an Arizona woman fell about 200 feet (61 meters) to her death while climbing the via ferrata route in Telluride.
+TELLURIDE, Colo. — Authorities say an Arizona woman fell about 200 feet (61 meters) to her death while climbing the via ferrata route in Telluride.
 The Telluride Daily Planet reports 53-year-old Anissa Laverne Larson, of Tucson, was traversing the route with a friend Thursday morning when she apparently slipped and fell.
 The San Miguel County Sheriff’s Office says a climber behind Larson on the same ridge heard something alarming, turned and saw the woman below.
-He immediately called 911.coloradosun.com
+He immediately called 911.www.abqjournal.com

 Comments / 0